mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

     # ...
 ```

 _exceeeeeeept_ this is not _quite_ what we want.
-APL has something that are called [scalar functions][apl-wiki-scalar-functions].
+In APL, most functions are [scalar functions][apl-wiki-scalar-functions].
 You can think of these as functions that "automatically map" over arrays, so we can do things like

 ```apl
     1 + 1 2 3